 On Christmas Day, 2017, Vicky's brother Chris was shot in an attempted robbery on her family's restaurant in Antigua.
 He was critically injured and whilst he miraculously made it through, he was also left completely blind.

 As you can imagine, what followed was an incredibly tough road for him and we initially wanted to raise money for him to help him get a tandem bike so he could join us for rides and keep fit.
 The bike itself proved not to be ideal and the logistics of getting someone out riding with him meant that it was just a step too far that early in his recovery.

 Instead, we put the money towards a gym membership and PT sessions at his local gym to help him build his fitness and confidence again.
 He regularly goes for workouts now and even runs on the treadmill.
 His determination to try new things and rebuild his social life is more inspiring to us than he realises.
 He's been to ukulele club, pub quizzes, walks every day, does his own home workouts and has recently joined jamming sessions where he plays his guitar and sings.
-He's keen to try a traditional tandem now so we'll be off for a test ride next month.
+He's recently started running too.

 You helped us raise £740 for Chris.
 Thank you.

 Penny Brohn UK

 Sometimes our fund-raising efforts are on a smaller scale.
 Last year we ran a weekend course for PT's and chose to deliver it from the HQ of Penny Brohn UK here in Bristol.
 That way we knew that our venue hire costs and any money our learners spent would go towards the charity.

 We're continuing to support them this year by donating a prize for their annual Long Table Lunch event.

 You helped us put £700 towards Penny Brohn's great work